Screen Printing on Clay with Paul Andrew Wandless

 Printing with your screens

-In the final segment of the DVD, Paul shows how to prepare the clay surface then takes you through the steps to print.
+In the final segment of the video, Paul shows how to prepare the clay surface then takes you through the steps to print.
 After making a single image with either a squeegee or sponge, he shows you how to make a drop shadow print and how to print on a curved surface.
 Next, he expands on these simple processes and gets into printing complex layered images and spot color printing where he applies several colors to a single image.
 Paul ends the session with a brief demo of applying glazes to bisque, providing additional tips for success with this related technique.